chayG5/CITS4404-Assignment2/README.md

 You can change the population and generation size in bot.py file.

 ***Note that there is a 70% chance for a profit using the preset parameters.
 The current parameters allow for the program to be executed quickly.
-However, larger populations and generatiions give better performance.
+However, larger populations and generations will give better performance.
 # Explanation
 1. Get OHLCV data from Kraken Exchange using CCXT package
 2. Create a fitness function - the evalaution function